hoai-thuong/report_medical/README.md

 # My HIS

 This web application is built using ReactJS for the frontend, ExpressJS for the backend, and MongoDB Atlas for the database.
-It offers a full-stack solution leveraging modern JavaScript frameworks and tools to deliver a seamless user experience.

 ## Features